superfly/docs/networking/private-networking.html.md

 Applications within the same organization are assigned special addresses ("6PN addresses") tied to the organization.
 Those applications can talk to each other because of those 6PN addresses, but applications from other organizations can't; the Fly.io platform won't forward between different 6PN networks.

-This connectivity is always available to applications; you don't have to do anything special to get it.
+This connectivity is always available to apps; you don't have to do anything special to get it.

-You can connect applications running outside of Fly.io to your 6PN network using WireGuard; for that matter, you can connect your dev laptop to your 6PN network.
+You can connect apps running outside of Fly.io to your 6PN network using WireGuard; for that matter, you can connect your dev laptop to your 6PN network.
 To do that, you'll use flyctl, the Fly.io CLI, to generate a WireGuard configuration that is addressed with a 6PN address.

 ## Discovering Apps through DNS on a Machine

 Machines are configured with their DNS server pointing to `fdaa::3`.
 The DNS server on this address can resolve arbitrary DNS queries, so you can look up "google.com" with it.
-But it's also aware of 6PN addresses, and, when queried from a Machine, will let you look up the addresses of other applications in your organization.
+But it's also aware of 6PN addresses, and, when queried from a Machine, will let you look up the addresses of other apps in your organization.
 Those addresses live under the synthetic top-level domain `.internal`.

-Since this is the default configuration we set up for Machines on Fly, you probably don't need to do anything special to make this work; if your app shares an organization with another app called `random-potato-45`, then you should be able to `ping6 random-potato-45.internal`.
+Since this is the default configuration we set up for Machines on Fly.io, you probably don't need to do anything special to make this work; if your app shares an organization with another app called `random-potato-45`, then you should be able to `ping6 random-potato-45.internal`.

 If you want to get fancy, you can install `dig` on the Machine and query the DNS directly.
 For example: